 RootWorks is a bold vision and plan for revitalizing Racine's Root River Corridor, bringing its economy back to its roots: its urban riverfront.Read More

 After losing 40,000 jobs in the last 20 years, these three cities are actively retooling for a new economy.
-Now Anderson, Muncie and New Castle are joining forces to rebuild and reposition the East Central Indiana region and its manufacturing economy for growth and...Read More
+Now Anderson, Muncie and New Castle are joining forces to...Read More

 Vitalizing Urban Places • Shaping Communities • Building Regional Economies & Positioning Places • Embracing Regional Resources • Catalyzing & Implementing Projects